-The bus terminal at the small but growing town of CABANACONDE (3300m), 10km on, is an excellent base to descend into the Canyon.
+The bus terminal at the small but growing town of Cabanaconde (3300m), 10km on, is an excellent base to descend into the canyon.
 An impressive high wall and painted gateway mark the town’s eighteenth-century cemetery.
-The city is also home to several semi-destroyed stone buildings and leftover doorways from the late colonial (or Viceregal) era.
+The city also has several semi-destroyed stone buildings and leftover doorways from the late colonial (or Viceregal) era.

-If you can make it for the Fiesta de la Virgen del Carmen, usually between 14 and 18 July, you’ll see the bullring in full action and the town in the throes of a major religious festival and party.
-From Cabanaconde, the road becomes a little-used dirt track continuing down the Valley via Huambo and Sihuas to the coastal Pan-American Highway.
+If you can make it for the Fiesta de la Virgen del Carmen, usually between July 14 and 18, you’ll see the bullring in full action and the town in the throes of a major religious festival and party.
+From Cabanaconde, the road becomes a little-used dirt track, continuing down the valley via Huambo and Sihuas to the coastal Pan-American Highway.
 You can catch buses back to Arequipa to complete the circuit.
 If you’re thinking of hitching, be aware that few trucks use this route, and it’s only recommended in the dry season (June–Sept) for those well-prepared with food and camping equipment.

 Toro Muerto and the Valley of the Volcanoes

 It’s difficult not to be overwhelmed by the sheer size and isolation of Toro Muerto and the Valley of the Volcanoes.
-These two locations, though over 100km apart, are linked by the fact that the rocks on which the Toro Muerto petroglyphs do carve were spewed out by volcanoes, possibly from as far away as Coropuna or Chachani in the Valley above during the Tertiary period, about fifty million years ago.
+These two locations, though over 100km apart, are linked by the fact that the rocks on which the Toro Muerto petroglyphs carve were spewed out by volcanoes, possibly from as far away as Coropuna or Chachani in the Valley above during the Tertiary period, about fifty million years ago.
 How can you visit Toro Muerto and the Valley on guided tours from Arequipa?
-Still, many people independently choose to make one of the most exciting – albeit long and exhausting – trips to southern Peru.
+Still, many people independently choose to make one of the most exciting—albeit long and exhausting—trips to southern Peru.

 The Toro Muerto petroglyphs